icon-project/xcall-scaffolding/README.md

 https://github.com/iconloop/btp2-testnet

-You can also create a local devevelopment environment by deploying local chains, connect them via xCall and tests your dApp contracts.
+You can also create a local development environment by deploying local chains, connect them via xCall and tests your dApp contracts.

 For setting up a development environment for xCall you can choose one of the following options.